AngryCarrot789/FramePFX/docs/Plugins.md

     );
 }

-private class ShowCompTimlineNameCommand : AsyncCommand {
+private class ShowCompTimlineNameCommand : Command {
     protected override Executability CanExecuteOverride(CommandEventArgs e) {
         if (!DataKeys.TimelineKey.TryGetContext(e.ContextData, out Timeline? timeline)) {
             // Normally, MenuItem will be invisible, or button will be disabled